khushibalyan220101/khushibalyan220101/README.md

 - 🔭 I’m currently working on ...
 Data structure and algorithms
 - 🌱 I’m currently learning ...
 Data structure and algorithms
-//- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on ...
+Research Paper
 - 🤔 I’m looking for help with ...
 OpenCv,DeepLearning
 - 💬 Ask me about ... `Java`, `C++`, `Python`, `tensorflow`
 - 😄 Pronouns: ...
 She/her